Alaska salmon photos

 King (Chinook) Salmon

-The King Salmon is the largest of all Pacific salmon, commonly weighing over 30 pounds.
-It is Alaska’s state fish, and highly sought after by anglers and commercial fishermen do to its size and rich oily meat.
+King Salmon is the largest of all Pacific salmon, commonly weighing over 30 pounds.
+It is Alaska’s state fish and highly sought after by anglers and commercial fishermen due to its size and rich oily meat.
 In Alaska, it ranges from the panhandle to the Yukon River.
 It is caught in rivers as well as the ocean open ocean waters.
-As the fish migrates up the river, it slowly changes color as it nears it’s spawning grounds
+As the fish migrates up the river, it slowly changes color as it nears it’s spawning grounds.

 Red (Sockeye) Salmon

 Red Salmon grow to as long as 33 inches and 6-8 pounds.
-They are blue and silver in the ocean, but turn red with a green head when they enter fresh water to spawn.
+They are blue and silver in the ocean but turn red with a green head when they enter fresh water to spawn.
 Males also develop a hump on their back.
-Some consider red salmon to be some of the best tasting fish in the world.
-Many animals feed on salmon, and brown bears are know to consume great quantities to increase their fat storage for winter hibernation.
+Some consider red salmon to be some of the best-tasting fish in the world.
+Many animals feed on salmon, and brown bears are known to consume great quantities to increase their fat storage for winter hibernation.